WestDRI/wgpages/content/julia/julia-01-intro.md

 Our training cluster has:

-1. one login node with 16 *"persistent"* cores and 32GB memory, and
+1. one login node with 16 *"persistent"* cores and 32GB memory,
-1. 16 compute nodes with 2 *"compute"* cores and 7.5GB memory each.
+1. 16 compute nodes with 2 *"compute"* cores and 7.5GB memory, and
+1. one GPU node with 4 *"compute"* cores, 1 vGPU (8GB) and 22GB memory.

 #### Julia packages on the training cluster